pjreddie/darknet/README.md

   `./darknet-cpp detector train ./cfg/voc-myclasses.data ./cfg/yolo-myconfig.cfg darknet19_448.conv.23`

   * Atleast for the few initial iterations, observe the log output, and ensure all images are found and being used.
 After convergence, detection can be performed using standard steps.

+* Testing with Arapaho C++ API for detection

+  Arapaho needs the darknet-cpp shared library (.so file on Linux, .dll on Windows).
+This can be built as below on Linux.

+  `make darknet-cpp-shared`

+  On Windows port, the .dll is built by default.

+  Refer the file https://github.com/prabindh/darknet/blob/master/arapaho/arapaho_readme.txt for more details.

 # How to file issues